 Council acknowledges that some ratepayers will experience difficulty from time to time in meeting rate payments due to any number of reasons.
-Council further understands that relief measures have a cost to Council which must be borne by other ratepayers either short or long term.
+Council further understands that relief measures have a cost to Council which must be borne by other ratepayers in either the short or long term.